Benjamin Woodroffe: Life

 In 1685 Woodroffe was a likely candidate for the bishopric of Oxford, but did not obtain the appointment.
 He was nominated Dean of Christ Church by James II on 8 December 1688.
 He was not installed, the Glorious Revolution intervening, and the deanery went to Henry Aldrich.
 Woodroffe was admitted on 15 August 1692 as principal of Gloucester Hall.
 It was run down, and by connections among the gentry Woodroffe drew in several students.
 He began rebuilding it, in the hope of attracting to it young Greek student brought to England by the advocates of union of the Church of England and the Greek Orthodox Church.
 About 1697 he started, on an adjoining site, the Greek College, Oxford.
 Flimsy in construction, no one would live in it, and it was known as "Woodroffe's folly" until it was demolished in 1806.
 By February 1699 five young Greeks had been brought from Smyrna, and the number rose to ten.
 The management of the college and other issues brought a negative reaction from the Greek ecclesiastical authorities at Constantinople, and study at Oxford was forbidden.
 One of the students, Franciscos Prossalentes, printed in 1706 a work in Greek, reprinted in 1862, that was damaging to Woodroffe's reputation.
 Some of the Greek students became Catholics.
 Woodroffe received a royal grant for the project.

 Sir Thomas Cookes, 2nd Baronet, a Worcestershire baronet, decided in July 1697 to spend £10,000 as an endowment for a college at Oxford.
 Gloucester Hall was favoured; but the money was put in question by Woodroffe inserting in the charter a clause that the king might hire and fire fellows as he wished.
 It was withdrawn, but Cookes still refused to carry out his intention.
 Woodroffe preached a sharp sermon on 23 May 1700 at Feckenham before the trustees of the Cookes charity.
 The baronet died in 1701, and the bill for settling his charity on Gloucester Hall was defeated in the House of Commons after passing through the House of Lords on 29 April 1702.
 Three pamphlets were issued by Woodroffe in its support, and an anonymous reply was written by John Baron.
 The matter was not settled until after Woodroffe's death.

 Through his second wife, Woodroffe was "proprietor of one of the salt-rocks in Cheshire", and he bought the manor of Marbury in 1705 for £19,000.
 When he could not complete the purchase, two actions concerning these estates were taken to the House of Lords, and he lost them both.
 He was for some time confined in the Fleet Prison, and his canonry was sequestrated in April 1709.

-Woodroffe died in London on 14 August 1711, and was buried on 19 August in his own vault in his church of St Bartholomew.
+Woodroffe died in London on 14 August 1711, and was buried on 19 August in his own vault in his church of St Bartholomew-by-the-Exchange.
+The church was demolished in 1840.